suzannejmatthews/suzannejmatthews.github.io/_posts/2021-08-17-raspberrypi4-headless.markdown

 2. Update the system by typing `sudo apt-get update && sudo apt-get upgrade` This step is extremely important!
 This will ensure that the latest software updates for the 64-bit Pi distribution is downloaded to your Pi.
 If you do not complete this step, the rest of the tutorial may not work!
+Please note that there ARE definitely packages that need updating.
+If it appears that nothing needs to be updated, please check your Internet connection and try these commands again.
+It will take several minutes to complete this step!

+3. Reboot the Raspberry Pi by typing `sudo reboot`.

-3. Install VNC Server and VNC client by typing
+4. Install VNC Server and VNC client by typing
    `sudo apt-get install realvnc-vnc-server realvnc-vnc-viewer` This make take a few minutes to complete, so please be patient!

-4. Enable SSH and VNC on the Raspberry Pi through the `raspi-config` menu:
+6. Enable SSH and VNC on the Raspberry Pi through the `raspi-config` menu:

    * Type `sudo raspi-config`
    * Go to **Interfacing Options** --> **SSH** to enable the SSH sever